jagrvargen/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 10. add - Adds two integers and returns the result.

 11. print_to_98 - Prints all natural numbers from n to 98, followed by a newline.

+12. times_table - Prints the n times table starting with 0 between 0 and 15.

+13. natural - prints the sum of all the multiples of 3 and 5 under 1024.